 We’re going to spell each of these types of learning out for you in the sections below, but take a moment to review the list right now by yourself.
 Do you know what each of these are?
 Can you come up with an example of each?
 Can you think of times when you’ve tried to help workers learn each of them?

 A note about sources: We’re not just typing out free associations here.
 As Newton said in his famous letter, we’re “standing on the shoulders of giants” in presenting this information.
-Most of these ideas originated with M. David Merrill’s Content-Performance Matrix.
-That original idea has been worked with and fleshed out by Dr. Ruth Colvin Clark in her books Developing Technical Training and Graphics for Learning and by Wellesley R. Foshay, Kenneth H. Silber, and Michael B. Stelnicki in their book Writing Training Materials that Work.
-These are the primary sources for this article (both Clark and Foshay/Silber/Stelnicki seem to begin with Merrill as a starting point; later, there are some places where they seem to call items from Merrill by different words, but I’ve “merged” those for simplicity, and still later, Foshay/Silber/Stelnicki add a “troubleshooting” level that perhaps extends beyond what Merrill and Clark talk about but could be considered an extension of “principles.”
+Many of these ideas originated with M. David Merrill’s Content-Performance Matrix.
+That original idea has been worked with and fleshed out by Dr. Ruth Colvin Clark in her books Developing Technical Training and Graphics for Learning and by Wellesley R. Foshay, Kenneth H. Silber, and Michael B. Stelnicki in their book Writing Training Materials that Work (plus of course elsewhere).
+These are the primary sources for this article (both Clark and Foshay/Silber/Stelnicki seem to begin with Merrill as a starting point; later, there are some places where they seem to call items from Merrill by different words, but I’ve “merged” those for simplicity, and still later, Foshay/Silber/Stelnicki add a “troubleshooting” level that perhaps extends beyond what Merrill and Clark talk about but could be considered an extension of “principles”).

 Different Types of Learning-Defined